-The molecules of the dataset were randomly sampled from the GDB13 dataset55 and contain C, H, N, O, S, and Cl atoms.
-Ab-initio computations were performed using the ω b97x density functional56 and 6-31g basis set57 with Gaussian 16.58 All molecules were optimized in vacuum in the T1 state.
-Thermal conformers ($T = 300 \, \text{K}$) near the minimum of T1 were obtained with a normal mode sampling scheme.24 Doing so enables learning PESs at molecular conformations near points of stability (Scheme 1b).
-Subsequent single-point calculations of the entire dataset, including optimized and thermal conformers, were carried out to determine E_S and E_T .
+The molecules of the dataset were randomly sampled from the GDB13 dataset and contain C, H, N, O, S, and Cl atoms.
+Ab-initio computations were performed using the $\omega$ b97x density functional and 6-31g\ basis set with Gaussian 16.
+All molecules were optimized in vacuum in the T1 state.
+Thermal conformers (T = 300 K) near the minimum of T1 were obtained with a normal mode sampling scheme.
+Doing so enables learning PESs at molecular conformations near points of stability (Scheme 1b).

+Subsequent single-point calculations of the entire dataset, including optimized and thermal conformers, were carried out to determine $E_S$ and $E_T$ .
 The entire dataset consisted of approximately ~702k structures with median molecule size of 8 heavy atoms (excluding H) and 16 total atoms with a maximum molecule size of 12 heavy atoms and 30 total atoms (Fig. S2).
 A more detailed breakdown of the dataset, including the number of molecules sampled from each GDB dataset, is available in Table S1.

 The trained models were also tested on a challenging set of large aromatic molecules known to be phosphorescent from experiment with median molecule size of 17 heavy atoms (excluding H) and 27 total atoms with a maximum molecule size of 31 heavy atoms and 51 total atoms (Fig. S2).
 The compounds of this extensibility set were taken from Refs.
 59-62 and make up 35 unique compounds and 912 thermal conformers.
 A sample set of the training and test set compounds is shown in Fig. 1.
 Further details regarding the neural network architecture and model training can be found in the Supporting Information under the section labeled Neural Network Architecture and Training Procedure.
+It is worth noting that a full end-to-end ML-based approach is ultimately desirable for molecular design workflows.
+Ideally, the ML model should optimize the triplet geometry, which makes up a significant portion of the computational time needed to predict emission energies from first principles.
+In this work, we concentrate on using localization layers in the modeling of localized, non-extensive properties with emphasis on phosphorescence energies as the application of interest.
+Thus, we eliminate the error of an ML-based optimization in our results, using geometries obtained by normal mode sampling of conformations near DFT-optimized structures of T1.
+We do present encouraging results with T1 optimized with ML in Supporting Information, including the singlet-triplet energy gaps and RMSD compared with DFTbased optimization.